 All these mass graves were located next to this beautiful lake.
-This created a very eerie and surreal dichotomy, and also, after the rainy season, this causes individual bones and pieces of clothing to unearth from the graves.
+Even today, after the rainy season, bones and clothing from the mass graves are unearthed by the water from this lake.

 This was, in my opinion, the most horrific location at this site.
 What happened here was: the genociders would hold baby and infant kids by the ankles, then swing them face first into this tree until they were dead.
 If you are wondering what kind of person would do something like this, the answer was brainwashed teenagers.
-It took Pol Pot twenty years to conquer Cambodia (twenty years that were filled with rebellion, in-fighting, and corruption), plenty of time for him and his followers to indoctrinate an entire generation of children.
-Add on the fact that anyone who refused something like this risked having it done to them, and it becomes surprisingly easy to get a group of humans to do inhumane things.
+It took Pol Pot twenty years to conquer Cambodia (twenty years that were filled with rebellion, in-fighting, and corruption), plenty of time for him and his followers to indoctrinate an entire generation.
+Add on the fact that anyone who refused doing this risked having it done to them, and it becomes surprisingly easy to get humans to do inhumane things.

 With that, we come to the end of our Cambodian genocide visit.
 Visiting here was not a fun experience, but even so, it was moving and powerful and we are glad we went.